AlexHappyCode/node-coding-question/README.md

 ### Major Challenges

-The following I was not able to figure out how to implement:
+The following I was not able to figure out or gave me challenges:

 1. Running the server on aws so that it is connected to the database and using AWS S3.
-2. Adding pagination in the post and in the comments of the post.
+2. Adding more robust pagination.
+3. Handling all edge cases for some of the endpoints e.g. handling and testing when user inputs bad data.

 # AWS